Admission to the University of Maine at Augusta

 All applications for admission should be filed prior to July 1 for the fall semester and November 1 for the spring semester to allow time for admission and financial aid processing.
 Applications will be accepted after these preferred dates, although processing may not be completed before the beginning of classes due to the late nature of the application submission.
 In these instances, students may begin course work on a non-degree basis.

-Application deadlines for international students are May 1 for fall admission and October 15 for spring admission.
+Application deadlines for international students are June 1 for fall admission, November1 for spring admission, and April 1 for summer admission.

 Scholastic Aptitude and Achievement Test